Washington State Legislators Propose AI Task Force

 Should the bill receive approval, the task force is mandated to convene its inaugural meeting by the close of 2024, followed by biannual meetings thereafter.
 An interim report is expected by the conclusion of 2025, with the final report due by June 1, 2027.

 2024 is already a busy year for the evolving landscape of AI regulations.
-Consider reaching out to BABL AI, their team of Audit Experts is ready to address inquiries, concerns and offer valuable insight.
+Therefore, consider reaching out to BABL AI.
+Because their team of Audit Experts is ready to address inquiries, concerns and offer valuable insight.

 Subscribe to our Newsletter